It’s been a year since I started documenting my homelab adventure. Let’s jump in to an overview on what’s new.

 All networking and management equipment operate via the UPS power source, leaving the UPS as a point of failure for the network.
 This is an acceptable risk in my environment as the hardware is physically checked daily, therefore the chance of UPS failure and an unrelated mains failure are low.
 (If a mains failure kills the UPS before PowerChute has time to shut down my system, we have bigger issues).

-The total tested run-time for the lab is 40 minutes when utilizing the core DL380 Server, TX1330 M1 NAS, and miscellaneous network equipment.
-The total runtime for the entire lab is 25 minutes.
+The total tested run-time for the lab is 40 minutes when utilizing the core DL380 Server, TX1330 M1 Storage Server, and miscellaneous networking equipment.
+The total runtime for the entire lab inclusive of all the bells and whistles (assuming PowerChute doesn’t shut anything down) is 25 minutes.

 On the right hand side of the above image I have included a summary of the power usage of my homelab, and calculated the running costs of the total.
 I have also categorized this information into “Required” and “Optional“, to differentiate the minimum and maximum costs of running my homelab.